zommiommy/zommiommy.github.io/content/posts/webgraph_codes.md

 +++
-title = "Webgraph from scratch (Draft)" description = "Long post on Webgraph, these are my notes about all topics related to WebGraph" date = 2023-04-19
+title = "Webgraph from scratch: Instantaneous Codes (Draft)" description = "Everything You Always Wanted to Know About Instantaneous Codes* (*But Were Afraid to Ask)" date = 2023-09-24
 +++
 # Introduction
+This post is a collection of notes I took and benchmarks I run while implementing and optimizing [dsi-bitstream-rs](https://github.com/vigna/dsi-bitstream-rs).

 # Theoretical preliminaries
 All bit sequences will be read from left to right, from top to bottom.